Protecting your child online

 Set appropriate boundaries

 Familiarise yourself with parental controls, and use them.
 Discuss boundaries with your child, and set boundaries on screen time too.
-It’s particularly important to reduce screen time at bed time so your child can get a good sleep.
+It’s particularly important to reduce screen time at bedtime so your child can get a good sleep.

 Do fun, offline activities as a family